MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 * A Fabric workspace associated with a Fabric capacity.
 See [Workspace identity](./workspace-identity.md).
 * Create a workspace identity associated with the Fabric workspace.
 * The user account or service principal used as the authentication kind in the shortcut should have Azure RBAC roles on the storage account.
-The principal must have a Storage Blob Data Contributor, Storage Blob Data owner, or Storage Blob Data Reader role at the storage account scope, or a Storage Blob Delegator role at the storage account scope in addition to a Storage Blob Data Reader role at the container scope.
+The principal must have a Storage Blob Data Contributor, Storage Blob Data owner, or Storage Blob Data Reader role at the storage account scope, or a Storage Blob Delegator role at the storage account scope in addition to providing access at folder level within container.
+Access at folder level can be provided through an RBAC role at container level or through specific folder level access.
 * Configure a [resource instance rule](#configure-trusted-workspace-access-in-adls-gen2) for the storage account.

 > [!NOTE]